blackary/neat-starter/src/posts/daily/mon-oct-13.md

 <div><small><i>Especially for the littles in your household.</i></small></div>

-Listen for the words *Christ Jesus*.
+Listen for the words son and believe

 ### Reading